-At Lydiard Millicent CE Primary School, some staff have received Team-teach training.
+At Lydiard Millicent CE Primary School, some staff have received CPI (Crisis Prevention Institute) training.
 This is a programme designed to help staff to calm children and de-escalate difficult situations.
 It also trains staff to hold children safely if it becomes necessary.
 This would only be done for safety reasons and for the shortest time possible.
 Staff only intervene physically to restrain children in order to prevent injury to a child, or if a child is in danger of hurting him/herself or others.
 Should this occasion arise children and staff will be given time to reflect and find a different way to deal with difficult situations in the future.
 The actions that we take are in line with government guidelines on the restraint of children.
-Records are kept and parents or carers are informed.
+Records are kept and parents or carers are informed as soon as is possible.
 (Appendix 3 - details on the use of reasonable force)

-Confiscation of Inappropriate Items - please refer to the Positive Handling Policy
+Confiscation of Inappropriate Items - please refer to Appendix 3